AHR Randomly Deploys

 Sometimes it helps just to tally up the complaints and see where the biggest stacks are.
 Use this information to learn about troublespots or to run for the hills.

-- not shifting properly in the 1999 Durango
+- Heater not working properly in the 2012 Avenger

 What Breaks the Most

 Fiat-Chrysler (FCA) owners are worried that their vehicles may not pass the next state inspection.
 And for good reason.